 The first section of this page displays the apps that are in need of updating.
 If there are no pending updates, this section is empty, apart from a message saying that “Your apps and games are up to date.”
 That doesn’t mean we believe it, right?
 Let’s trigger a manual search for updates and install all the available ones by clicking or tapping the Get updates button from the top-right corner.

 The Microsoft Store starts checking for available updates.
 If updates start installing, you can see the progress by looking at the circle in the Stop button next to each app.
 If you want to, you can also pause one, some, or all the updates that are downloading, by pressing the same Stop button next to each app or game.

 If for any reason, an app doesn’t automatically update, you can press the Update button next to it to start the process.

 After all the installed apps have been updated, Microsoft Store displays the familiar message next to the Get updates button saying that “Your apps and games are up to date.”

 That’s it!
 You can now enjoy your updated games and apps.

 TIP: If you’d like to know what more you can do in the Microsoft Store, check out this article: 10 things you can do in the Microsoft Store for Windows.

 Did you update your Windows apps and games from the Store?

-As you can see from in this guide, making manual checks for app updates is not very difficult.
+As you can see in this guide, running manual checks for app and game updates is easy.
 You just have to remember that this is done from inside the Microsoft Store app and follow the steps shared above.
 Did you run into any trouble while updating your apps?
 Let us know in the comments.